SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 | Property                    | `showOverflow`                 | `overflowButton` slot |
 | TS interface                | `ITab`                         | N/A (removed)         |

- - Property "fixed" is removed and there is no alternative provided.
+ - The property `fixed` has been removed and there is no alternative provided.
 The TabContainer is no longer expandable/collapsible via use interaction.
-You can still show the TabContainer collapsed via the "collapsed" property.
+You can still show the TabContainer in collapsed mode via the `collapsed` property.

+ - The property `tabsOverflowMode` has been renamed to `overflowMode`.

- - If you have previously used:
+If you previously used:
 ```html
 <ui5-tabcontainer tabs-overflow-mode="StartAndEnd"></ui5-tabcontainer>
 ```